Get Going Guide (2026)

 Spousal Support (Maintenance)

-• Formula applies to payor income up to $228,000
+• A basic formula applies to the payor’s income up to $228,000.

 Taxes

-• Both child support and spousal support are tax-free to the recipient and non-deductible to the payor
+• Both child support and spousal support are tax-free to the recipient and non-deductible to the payor.

-Property Highway: Fair, Not Always Equal
+The Property Gauge: Fair, Not Always Equal

-• Income earned during marriage
+• Income earned during marriage.

-• Assets acquired during marriage (homes, cars, bank accounts, investments)
+• Assets acquired during marriage (homes, cars, bank accounts, investments).

-• Retirement contributions during marriage
+• Retirement contributions during marriage.

-• Businesses created or grown during marriage
+• Businesses created or grown during marriage.

-• Property owned before marriage
+• Property owned before marriage.

-• Inheritances or gifts to one spouse
+• Inheritances or gifts to one spouse.

-• Certain personal injury awards
+• Certain personal injury awards.

-• Property bought solely with separate funds
+• Property bought solely with separate funds.

 Common Traps

-What Judges Consider
+What Judges Consider in Deciding How to Divide Property

-• Both financial and non-financial contributions
+• Both financial and non-financial contributions to the marriage.

-• Length of the marriage
+• Length of the marriage.

-• Wasteful spending or hiding assets
+• Wasteful spending or hiding of assets.

-• Practical needs (e.g., who keeps the home for children)
+• Practical needs (e.g., who keeps the home for children).

 Special Situations

-• Social Security: After 10+ years of marriage, the lower earner may claim 50% of the ex’s benefit without reducing the ex’s
+• Social Security: After 10+ years of marriage, the lower earner may claim 50% of the ex’s benefit without reducing the ex’s benefit amount.

 Quick Dashboard Recap

-• Custody = child’s best interest
+• Custody = decided on the basis of the child’s best interest.

-• Support = tax-free to recipient
+• Support = Federal tax-free to the recipient (for now).

-• Property = divided fairly, not always equally
+• Property = divided fairly, not always equally.

-• Judges weigh contributions, needs, and credibility
+• Judges weigh contributions, needs, and credibility.

 Bottom Line